 More robust Privacy Settings

-More moderator-curated recommendations for communities (new music, other communities, “influential” users)
+More moderator-curated recommendations (new music, other communities, “influential” users)

 Show a user’s own communities on their homepage